 All of us love to take our furry buddies on vacation.
 We want to give them the best life possible.
 But getting outside their comfort zone means an anxious dog that needs to be handled carefully.
 Travel is fun, but dogs may get anxious when they leave their homes as they are unsure where you are taking them.
-The chances of them wandering off in a new place are higher, so you need to be extra cautious when you travel with the dog.
+The chances of them wandering off in a new place are higher, so you need to be extra cautious when you travel with the dog so you can take an Outdoor dog fence with you so where ever you take rest the dog will remain in the boundaries.
 Here are a few tips that you should follow when you have travel plans with the dog.

 1. Get the Dog Checked by the Vet: